-Click on the Log checkbox and select Log/Display Level from the drop-down menu.
+Click on the Log Enable check-box and select Log/Display Level from the drop- down menu.

-Select display mode from the Mode drop-down menu, enter the Server IP Address and Server UDP Port number if Both/Remote Mode is selected.
+Select display mode from the Mode drop-down menu; enter the Server IP Address and Server UDP Port number if Both/Remote Mode is selected.